jonahgcarpenter/homelab-oswald/README.md

 ### Problems:

 - split GPU between multiple LXCs instead of using passthrough
-- swap to bare metal k3s to remove virtualization overhead
+- swap to bare metal with talos to remove virtualization overhead
 - track helm chart versions with flux automations

 ## Hardware